-When you travel with Nat Hab, you’ll not only receive exclusive access to prime locations to photograph the northern lights, you'll participate in special daytime activities, too, which offer insight into northern lifestyles as well as additional photo opportunities not available to the typical traveler.
-We take an authentic dog sled ride and enjoy cultural presentations from local Inuit and Dene people, “insider” encounters that a long history of working with the local community has earned us.
-Our goal is for you to leave with once-in-a-lifetime shots of the aurora borealis and with memorable images of the land, its animals and its people.
+In addition to photographing the northern lights, you'll participate in a host of special daytime activities, too, which offer insight into northern lifestyles and additional photo opportunities not available to the typical traveler.
+Take an authentic dog sled ride and enjoy cultural presentations from local Inuit, Dene and Metis people, “insider” encounters that a long history of working with the local community has earned us.
+Ride on a custom snowcoach deep into the boreal forest, where we snowshoe in the silence.
+And try your hand at igloo building with ice blocks.
+You'll go home not only with images of the aurora, but memorable photos of the land, its wildlife and its people, too.

-While on site, your Expedition Leader, who is not only an expert naturalist but also an accomplished North Country photographer, will conduct special coaching sessions with tips on how to capture the best images of the northern lights as well as the northern landscape and its wildlife.
+While on site, your Expedition Leader, who is not only an expert naturalist but also an accomplished northern nature photographer, will conduct special coaching sessions: glean tips for how to capture the best images of the northern lights as well as the Arctic landscape and its wildlife.

 Access to the Best Photography Locations

-Imagine a dark, frigid night in the Canadian North.
-You’re in a private spot at the edge of the boreal forest.
-Overhead, the sky begins to move in a shimmering palette of greens, and there you are, in the perfect spot to capture the scene with your camera, away from the lights of town.
-We provide a heated “musher’s tent” nearby, for a quick warm-up.
-Or imagine viewing the lights from the uninterrupted expanse of the open tundra—we make sure you get to the optimal photography locations where views of the aurora are best.
+On a dark, frigid night in the Canadian North, you’re in a private spot at the edge of the boreal forest.
+Overhead, the sky begins to move in a shimmering curtain of green.
+You're in the perfect spot to capture the scene with your camera, away from the lights of town.
+A heated “musher’s tent” is nearby, for a quick warm-up.
+We'll also view the lights from the uninterrupted expanse of the tundra—we make sure you get to optimal and varied photography locations where views of the aurora are best.